making360/making360/README.md

 Compiling the book
 =============================
-When you have setup your build environment, open the file "Introduction_to_TouchDesigner.tex" in the main "LaTex Source" folder, and compile it.
-This file is pull all the separate chapter files and builds the book.
-Whenever you make changes to the specific chapter files in "/LaTex Source/tex", do not try to compile the specific chapter you've edited.
-Instead, you need to compile "Introduction_to_TouchDesigner.tex".
+When you have setup your build environment, open the file "making360.tex", and compile it (press Command + B via Sublime).
+This file routes all the separate chapter files and builds the book.
+Whenever you make changes to the specific chapter files in "/chapters", do not try to compile the specific chapter you've edited.
+Instead, you need to compile "making360.tex".

 Attribution and License